-Strangers reach out to help woman who makes desperate post on NextDoor
+Strangers reach out to help woman who made desperate post on NextDoor

 “That’s what it’s all about, helping each other,” Gillard said.

-That’s what her husband Michael would have wanted her to do and that’s how she’ll honor his memory.
+That’s what her husband, Michael, would have wanted her to do, and that’s how she’ll honor his memory.

 “I think that’s what it boils down to is, depending on each other,” Gillard said.